-- (1) This rule applies if, in relation to particular goods or services an accredited person is providing as referred to in subrule 4.3(1): - (a) the collection consent expires; but - (b) the use consent is current. - (2) The accredited person must notify the CDR consumer as soon as practicable that, at any time, they: - (a) may withdraw the use consent; and - (b) may make the election to delete redundant data in respect of that CDR data under rule 4.16.
+- (1) This rule applies if, in relation to particular goods or services an accredited person is providing as referred to in subrule 4.3(1): - (a) the collection consent expires; but - (b) the use consent, or any disclosure consent, is current. - (2) The accredited person must notify the CDR consumer as soon as practicable after the collection consent expires that they may withdraw the use consent or disclosure consent at any time.

+- (2) The accredited person must notify the CDR consumer as soon as practicable that, at any time, they: - (a) may withdraw the use consent; and - (b) may make the election to delete redundant data in respect of that CDR data under rule 4.16.